skluz/ogorek/ReadMe.md

 - creating bean from page elements
 - testing pages without cucumber

++ check if there is line/trace when assertion will fail
 + check rest method one by one
 + check stack trace in case ie. expectElementIsEnabled: pass, fail, error, next step
 + check stack trace in case ie. expectElementEquals: pass, fail, error, next step